Carawebs/bash-deploy-wp-roots/README.md

 This script automatically deploys a fresh local copy of WordPress with the Roots starter theme.
 Builds a new database, clones the Roots starter theme, copies Roots and sets up a newly renamed theme, installs node dependencies and sets up a fresh GitHub repo for your project.

 ##Security Notes##
 Because the script is designed to quickly create a local development site, the database credentials aren't particularly secure - the db name is used as a "salt" for username & password.
-You shoudln't use the unedited script to generate a WordPress installation on a public-facing server.
+You shouldn't use the unedited script to generate a WordPress installation on a public-facing server.
 It would be easy to amend this so that the user is prompted to enter secure database credentials.

 Because you might copy the local database to a public server, you should enter a secure username & password for WordPress when prompted.